Shadows are Bicategorical Traces: Shadows on (oo,2) -categories

-Before we proceed, it is important to confirm that the definition given here matches with the existing literature.
+Before we proceed, it is important to confirm that these two definitions given here match with the existing literature.
 Bimodules of $\V$-enriched $\infty$-categories have been studied extensively by Haugseng \cite{haugseng2016bimodules}.
-We can confirm that the definition above does indeed coincide with that of Haugseng, by a slight generalization of the argument given by Berman in \cite[Proposition 2.7]{berman2022thh}.
+We show that the definition above does indeed coincide with that of Haugseng, by a slight generalization of the argument given by Berman in \cite[Proposition 2.7]{berman2022thh}.